 Adding houseplants to your home or apartment is a great, low cost tactic to brighten up your space and increase the air quality.
 Filling a room with green and colorful plants can really lift the mood.
-However, having them all die when the winter months roll around is a sure way to do the opposite.
+However, having them all die when the winter months roll around is a sure way to do the exact opposite.
 I have collated here a list of ten houseplants that will look great in your space all year round.
 In addition, I’ve included tips to ensure they make it through the cooler winter months.

-Rubber tree (Ficus elastica)
+Rubber Tree (Ficus Elastica)

 This great house plant variety can grow from one to eight feet tall and when paired with a beautiful pot can have a real presence in a room.
 It is suggested to purchase as a small plant as it will adapt to indoor living conditions as it grows.
 This plant is resilient and can grow in low light conditions.
 Make sure not to over water this plant as this will lead to the leaves falling off.